Computer-Programming-A/3Danimation/README.md

    * `rotateY()` rotates the box around the Y axis
    * `box()` draws the rotated and translated box
 4. Experiment with different arguments to get a feel for how they effect the box.
 5. You'll need someway to animate the cube.
 It could rotate on its own, or you could add something like `mouseDragged()` or `keyPressed()` with `mouseX` and `mouseY` used to change the amount of rotation.
-Whatever method you choose, since the amount of rotation will be changing, you'll will probably need variable or two to store the amount of rotation in the x and y directions.
+Whatever method you choose, since the amount of rotation will be changing, you'll will probably need a variable or two to store the amount of rotation in the x and y directions.

 Optional Extensions
 ---------------------